qforestlab/segmentation_correction/02_prep.md

 1. Open **RiSCAN PRO** and click **New Project**.
    ![Create new project](https://github.com/user-attachments/assets/047abe2c-e552-45ec-9283-60cea157a84c)
-2. Save the project locally under a descriptive name.
+2. Save the project **locally** under a descriptive name.
    ![Save project](https://github.com/user-attachments/assets/f5c60b46-2ea7-4a8c-9e5d-451cb18ab3d9)

 ### 1.b Set the Coordinate Reference System

 1. In the project manager, select your project name.
 2. Navigate to **Edit → Attributes → Coordinate Reference Systems**.
 3. In the GeoSysManager database, open **NQLD.gfx** and confirm.
-(You can find the NQLD.gfx file on the australia shares, if you are working on a different region and using this manual as a guide, make a `.gfx` file for your own UTM Zone by following the steps [here](https://github.com/qforestlab/riscan_registration/blob/main/1.GeoSysManager.md).)
+(You can find the NQLD.gfx file on the australia shares (called `qfl_australia_tls`), if you are working on a different region and using this manual as a guide, make a `.gfx` file for your own UTM Zone by following the steps [here](https://github.com/qforestlab/riscan_registration/blob/main/1.GeoSysManager.md).)
    ![Open NQLD.gfx](https://github.com/user-attachments/assets/b094947c-3642-48bc-86ea-2c8c7ddf38f4)
 4. Apply these settings:
    ![CRS settings](https://github.com/user-attachments/assets/49655251-ec08-4177-ba84-a049ed6d42db)